Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

   - PyTorch has been upgraded to version 1.10.2.
   - Error messages, exception handling, and documentation have been improved for application/pipeline writers.
   - The Rank limit of tensor stream has been increased from 4 to 8.
 (Experimental)
-  - edgesrc / edgesink element newly added to support publish-subscribe communication.
+  - edgesrc/edgesink element newly added to support publish-subscribe communication.
 (Experimental)
 - NNTrainer updates
   - New layers to support advanced training methods have been added.
-    - Attention, MoL Attention, Multi-Head Attention Layer
+    - Attention, MoL Attention, Multi-Head Attention Layer.
-    - Positional Encoding Layer
+    - Positional Encoding Layer.
-    - Layer Normalization Layer
+    - Layer Normalization Layer.
   - Support for Transformer with Multi-Head Attention Layer has been added.
   - Memory Optimization Scheme has been improved.
-    - Refactoring Memory Scheduler, Memory Pool, Tensor Pool for better Performance
+    - Refactoring Memory Scheduler, Memory Pool, Tensor Pool for better Performance.
-    - Consume only 1/3.9 Peak Memory of TFLite v2.9 for VGG Model with better latency (1/1.49)
+    - Consume only 1/3.9 Peak Memory of TFLite v2.9 for VGG Model with better latency (1/1.49).
   - Experimental Features (turned off by default)
     - Support for Batch-wise Parallelization has been added.
     - Support for Learning Rate Scheduling has been added.